 If you discover Japanese Knotweed or Giant Hogweed

-If you report suspected Japanese Knotweed or Giant Hogweed to us, we will do a site visit to verify the identification.
-If it is on our land we will work to control or eradicate the plant.
-If it is not on our land we will check our records; if we have the owner’s details we will write to them advising them of the presence of the invasive non-native species and how to treat it.
+If you report suspected Japanese Knotweed or Giant Hogweed and it is on Council owned land we will do a site visit to verify the identification.
+If identification is verified we will work to control or eradicate the plant.
+If it is not on our land then there is no further action we can take.

 Controlling Japanese Knotweed

 Note: you need a special license to use pesticides near to a watercourse.
-See www.sepa.org.uk for further advice
+Sepa has further advice.

 It is an offence to cause Japanese knotweed to spread into the wild or to transport any part of the plant off-site without an appropriate waste license.